DLTcollab/sse2neon/README.md

 In order to deliver NEON-equivalent intrinsics for all SSE intrinsics used widely, please be aware that some SSE intrinsics exist a direct mapping with a concrete NEON-equivalent intrinsic.
-However, others lack of 1-to-1 mapping, that means the equivalents are implemented using several NEON intrinsics.
+Others, unfortunately, lack a 1:1 mapping, meaning that their equivalents are built utilizing a number of NEON intrinsics.

 For example, SSE intrinsic `_mm_loadu_si128` has a direct NEON mapping (`vld1q_s32`), but SSE intrinsic `_mm_maddubs_epi16` has to be implemented with 13+ NEON instructions.